Frequently Asked Questions

 What are the age “divisions”?

-As part of making balanced team that will allow for safe, fair and fun play, AYSO divides players into groups based on their ages as of July 31 of the fall season year.
-A child that turned 7 in March will be in the Under 8 (U8) division, while a child who turns 8 in September will play in the Under 7 (U7) division.
+As part of making balanced team that will allow for safe, fair and fun play, AYSO divides players into groups based on their birth year.

 What if my child drops out and I would like to request a refund?